Charles E. Young Research Library

 The Charles E. Young Research Library is one of the largest libraries on the campus of the University of California, Los Angeles in Westwood, Los Angeles, California.
 It initially opened in 1964, and a second phase of construction was completed in 1970.
 Interior renovations took place in 2009 and 2011.

 Located at the northern edge of the campus, the building was designed by A. Quincy Jones and Frederick Earl Emmons in the Mid-Century Modern style.
 Jones was the dean of USC's School of Architecture from 1951 to 1967.
 The building features a concrete skeleton, dark glass windows and deep floorplate.

 The upper floors of the library are meant primarily for faculty and graduate students who wish to conduct research.
 The library holds resources in the humanities, social sciences, education, public affairs, government information, journals, newspapers, and maps.

 History

-The eastern half of the building opened in 1964, and the western half in 1970; it was designed by architects A. Quincy Jones and Frederick Earl Emmons.
+Designed by architects A. Quincy Jones and Frederick Earl Emmons, the eastern half of the building opened in 1964, and the western half in 1970.
 Originally called the "University Research Library", in 1997 it was named for Charles E. Young, the university's second-longest serving chancellor (29 years).
 The building underwent major interior renovations in 2009 (A level) and 2011 (first floor), designed by Perkins and Will.